inventree/inventree-docs/docs/faq.md

 InvenTree installation is not officially supported natively on Windows.
 Install using the WSL framework.

-### Command 'inv' / 'invoke' not found
+### Command 'invoke' not found

-If the `inv` or `invoke` command does not work, it means that the [invoke](https://pypi.org/project/invoke/) python library has not been correctly installed.
+If the `invoke` command does not work, it means that the [invoke](https://pypi.org/project/invoke/) python library has not been correctly installed.

 Update the installed python packages with PIP: